Deck Board Calculator guide

 • Compare 12-foot, 16-foot, and 20-foot board layouts.

-• Plan a rough deck screw or hidden fastener count.
+• Plan a rough deck screw count from joist spacing.

 • Add a waste allowance before pricing boards.